pellcorp/Simple-AF-Wiki/docs/cart/preparation.md

 ### Nozzle Offset

 !!!
 WARNING

-    It is vital that you verify the model to nozzle tip distance is within the valid range of 2.6 to 3mm.
+    ***You must verify the probe model to nozzle tip distance is within the valid range of 2.6 to 3mm.***
-    Anything out of this range will cause you problems when it comes time to doing the touch calibration, you can use this tool to verify:
+    Anything out of this range will be problematic during the Touch Calibration steps.

+    These tools can be used to verify the nozzle offset:

     <https://www.printables.com/model/1060868-cartographer-probe-nozzle-offset-tool>

-    Or for side mounted probes you may want to consider this version:

     <https://www.printables.com/model/1121309-cartographer-probe-nozzle-offset-tool-x-offset>